Service Dogs For Veterans Albany, OR

-We provide custom-trained service dogs for Veterans in Albany, OR free of charge with lifetime support.
+We provide custom-trained service dogs with lifetime support to Veterans in Albany, OR at no cost.

-Veterans receive tremendous support from service dogs, which can help improve their quality life.
-PAVE was created to enable more Veterans to access the benefits of service dogs.
-Through personalized training and lifetime support, PAVE makes a difference in the lives of Veterans.
+Service dogs provide immense support for Veterans to improve their quality of life.
+Our purpose at PAVE is to help more Veterans access the benefits of service dogs.
+Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
 If you're a Veteran who is ready to regain your independence, contact us today to learn more.

 Veterans with mental and/or physical disabilities can experience complex, chronic symptoms such as nightmares, difficulty relating to others, depression, anxiety, and social withdrawal.
-Veterans with disabilities can have their PAVE service dogs perform specialized tasks that improve their quality of life.
+PAVE service dogs provide specialized tasks for Veterans to improve their quality of life.
 PAVE service dogs have been proven to provide support to Veterans in a variety of ways, from making basic tasks easier to providing critical support to those who face significant challenges.

 - Wake up Veterans during nightmares